-Reading, writing, and arithmetic.
-The three ‘R’s.
-They’re equally important in any student’s learning journey.
-That’s why in Missouri, educators who want to teach these subjects must take and pass the Missouri Educator Gateway Assessment (MoGEA).
+Mathematics is an important aspect of any student’s learning journey.
+That’s why in Missouri, educators who want to teach mathematics must take and pass the Missouri Educator Gateway Assessment (MoGEA).

-The exam, administered by the Missouri Department of Elementary and Secondary Education, contains four subtests in reading, math, science and social studies, and writing.
-This guide focuses on the Math subtest, and topics like algebra, geometry, and statistics.
-In addition to the math overview, this guide also contains a recommendation on study materials that can help you prepare for the test.
+The Mathematics subtest assesses topics like algebra, geometry, and statistics.
+In addition to the math overview, this page also contains a recommendation on study materials that can help you prepare for the test.

 What’s on the test?